0livare/unorepo/README.md

 If all your packages are set up correctly, all the dependencies should be listed in the `workspaceDependencies` array, and the `mismatchedWorkspaceDependencies` arrays should all be empty.

 If you have a dependency in `mismatchedWorkspaceDependencies` for a particular parent-package, this means that a non-local (probably from NPM or the like) version of that dependency-package will be used when the parent-package is run.
-That means that if you make a local update to the dependency-package, that change will _not_ be reflected in the running parent-package.
+So when you then make a local update to the dependency-package, that change will _not_ be reflected in the running parent-package.

 The usual cause of this problem is mismatched version numbers.
 Ensure that the version number listed in the `package.json#version` field of the dependency-package matches the version listed in the `package.json#dependencies` section of the parent-package.